 Pre-Production Meeting.
 The Engineer will schedule a pre-production meeting prior to the start of production.
-The HMA QC Plan, test frequencies, and responsibilities of all parties involved in testing will be addressed.
-The Engineer will provide the random locations, tonnages, and sublot selected from each lot in a sealed envelope for the Contractor to sign at the pre-production meeting or prior to paving.
-The locations, tonnages, and sublot selected from each lot may be adjusted due to field conditions according to the Department's Manual of Test Procedures for Materials "PFP and QCP Hot-Mix Asphalt Random Jobsite Sampling" and "PFP and QCP Random Density Procedure".
-The signed sealed envelope will be given to the Contractor after paving is complete, along with documentation of any adjustments.
+The HMA QC Plan, test frequencies, and responsibilities of all parties involved in testing and determining the PWL will be addressed.
+The Engineer will provide the random locations and tonnages in a sealed envelope for the Contractor to sign at the pre-production meeting or prior to paving.
+The random locations and tonnages may be adjusted due to field conditions according to the Department's Manual of Test Procedures for Materials "PFP and QCP Hot-Mix Asphalt Random Jobsite Sampling" and "PFP and QCP Random Density Procedure".
+The signed sealed envelope will be given to the Contractor after paving is complete along with documentation of any adjustments.
 Personnel attending the meetings may include the following: